Tākina: Visitor numbers

 When the convention centre was opened it was estimated that 500,000 people would visit each year, but in May 2025, Wellington City Council stated that there were only 300,000 visitors annually.
 The first three exhibitions at Tākina did not attract the expected visitor numbers, and the centre made less revenue than expected.
 Wellington Chamber of Commerce chief executive Simon Arcus suggested that Tākina's business model needed to be examined, while Mayor Tory Whanau blamed inflation, the cost of living and a decrease in business-related travel.
 Te Papa's spokeswoman Kate Camp acknowledged that the post-Covid operating environment was more challenging than envisaged by the original business case.
 Te Papa had been in charge of operating the centre but after a review in late 2024 it was decided that marketing, communications and public relations would move from Te Papa to WellingtonNZ, which is the city council's tourism agency.

-In May 2025, Wellington City Council stated that people visiting Wellington for conferences or exhibitions at Tākina had increased the city's economy by more than $50 million dollars each year.
+In May 2025, Wellington City Council stated that people visiting Wellington for conferences or exhibitions at Tākina had increased the city's economy by more than $50 million each year.